aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ### Implementing the `Ecto.Type` behaviour
 The `Ecto.Type` behaviour expects four functions to be defined:
-- `type/0`: The underlying type of our custom type, known by either Ecto, or
+- `type/0`: The underlying type of our custom type, known by either Ecto or
     <a href='https://github.com/elixir-ecto/postgrex' target='_blank'>Postgrex</a>
 - `cast/1`: A function to transform anything into our custom type.
 - `load/1`: A function to transform something from the database into our custom